dell/PyU4V/README.rst

 This is still a work in progress.
 To be expected in the future:
  - Expansion of the RestFunctions library
- - Increased exception handling and logging
+ - Improved exception handling and logging
  - Unittests
  - Tutorials